Marco Mateus

 The vision I share

 Psychosis is a natural process that anyone can experience.
-I do not consider psychosis to be a serious mental illness, but an opportunity offered by the individual's brain to cope with some mental processes.
-In other words, it is a pressing need of the brain to organise one's ideas.
+When of psychological origin, I do not see psychosis as a serious illness in any way, but rather as an opportunity the individual’s brain provides to update mental processes.
+In other words, it is an urgent signal to organize one’s world of ideas.

-Psychosis occurs in the brain of a person who has not adapted to their environment and who finds an outlet to manifest itself, due to biological and social factors.
+Psychosis occurs in the brain of someone who has not adapted to their environment, due to a combination of biological and social factors, has allowed space for it to manifest.

 • Learn more